 And your kids probably have rolled their eyes.

 The disconnect, says Dr. Yeager, comes from the messenger.
 “Teens don’t like to receive knowledge; they like to get it first hand,” he says.
 “They want to be their own anthropologist of the society they live in and see it with their own eyes.”

 And that’s why a key part of the essay exercise for the incoming freshmen—mostly 18-year-olds—was having them write their own message, ostensibly to share with the next year’s students.
 “We told them that the essay was to help a future student by sharing their own experience,” Dr. Yeager says.
 But really, it was a self-intervention, allowing them to process their own feelings.

 As Yeager notes, there’s something about having your own suffering be a lesson for others that makes it more bearable.
 “You’re able to tell yourself that some good came of it.”
 Those internalized lessons then help students the next time they encounter those same struggles.

 So if telling teenagers it will work out isn’t effective in building teen confidence, what can they do?
 Dr. Yeager suggests giving the teen an avenue to process their own experiences by having them be the messenger.
-Babysitting, tutoring, or even just hanging out with younger kids—neighbors or cousins, perhaps— provides opportunities for teenagers to share their own struggles.
-“When your teen tells younger kids these bumps are normal and it’s going to get better, they are liable to internalize that for themselves.”
+Babysitting, tutoring, or even just hanging out with younger kids like neighbors or cousins provides opportunities for teenagers to share their own struggles.
+“When your teenager tells younger kids these bumps are normal and it’s going to get better, they are liable to internalize that for themselves.”